Artelys/geonetworkx/doc/source/3_Isochrones.rst

 Edges Voronoi cells are computed in GeoNetworkX thanks to the `PyVoronoi <https://github.com/Voxel8/pyvoronoi>`_ package that provides an interface to the
 `boost Voronoi library <https://www.boost.org/doc/libs/1_70_0/libs/polygon/doc/voronoi_main.htm>`_.
-This code allows to compute cells for points and segments.
+This code allows to compute cells for points and disjoint segments.
 A work has been done in GeoNetworkX to generalize this work to generic `linestrings`.
 For instance, here is an example of the edges voronoi cells of a street graph:

 .. figure:: ../figures/voronoi_edges_cells.png
     :align: center